ettolrahc97/Gamezone-Retail-Project/README.md

 - **Category & Company-Wide Trends:** Review of category-level trends showing significant sales increase across all products, suggesting macro factors such as COVID-driven demand.
 - **Promotional Impact Analysis:** Identification of synchronized sales spikes indicating the influence of promotions, campaigns, or seasonal events.

-The Excel File used to inspect and clean the data for this analysis can be found here
+The Excel File used to inspect and clean the data for this analysis can be found [here](gamezone-orders-data.xlsx).